sait-lab/learn-git/git-branching.md

 ![check-out-testing-branch](./git-branching.assets/check-out-testing-branch.png)

 What is the significance of that?
-Well, let’s do another commit:
+Well, let's do another commit:

 ```
 $ echo 'a new line from testing branch' >> file1.txt